Table of Contents

 Dissociative Fugue At A Glance

-1. Dissociative fugue, formerly known as psychogenic fugue, is a type of dissociative disorder.
+- Dissociative fugue, formerly known as psychogenic fugue, is a rare subtype of dissociative disorder characterized by sudden travel and loss of personal identity.